 CMD's investigations have been recognized for their excellence and impact.
 Our recent awards for investigative journalism include:

-- the Sidney Award (shared jointly with The Nation) from the Sidney Hillman Foundation; and
+- The Sidney Award (shared jointly with The Nation) from the Sidney Hillman Foundation.

-- and a "Benny" from the Business Ethics Network.
+- The "Benny" from the Business Ethics Network.

-CMD has also been honored by the Milwaukee Press Club for one of its investigations into shadowy front groups influencing elections.
+- CMD has been honored by the Milwaukee Press Club for one of its investigations into shadowy front groups influencing elections.